aaronkyle/social-development/terms/safeguard-policy.md

 http://web.worldbank.org/WBSITE/EXTERNAL/PROJECTS/EXTPOLICIES/EXTSAFEPOL/0,,menuPK:584441~pagePK:64168427~piPK:64168435~theSitePK:584435,00.html

-The World Bank regards environmental and social safeguard policies as a cornerstone of its sustainable poverty reduction framwork.
+The World Bank regards environmental and social safeguard policies as a cornerstone of its sustainable poverty reduction framework.
 The objective of safeguard policies is to prevent and mitigate undue harm to people and their environment in the development process.
 These policies provide guidelines for bank staff and for clients in the identification, preparation, and implementation of project operations.

 The Work Bank safeguard policies emphasise that adverse impacts are avoided, or where not feasible, minimized or mitigated (Do No Harm).
 They also call for the participation of stakeholders in project design and play an important role in building ownership among affected peoples.
 The World Bank claims that effectiveness and development impact of client projects and programs has substantially increased as a result of attention to these policies.
 [1]

-The current safeguard policies of international financial institutions can be found [here](http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/LACEXT/EXTLACREGTOPSOCDEV/0,,contentMDK:20547266~menuPK:1308602~pagePK:34004173~piPK:34003707~theSitePK:847655,00.html
+The current safeguard policies of international financial institutions can be found [here](http://web.worldbank.org/WBSITE/EXTERNAL/COUNTRIES/LACEXT/EXTLACREGTOPSOCDEV/0,,contentMDK:20547266~menuPK:1308602~pagePK:34004173~piPK:34003707~theSitePK:847655,00.html).
-).

 #### Indigenous Peoples